 Criticism raised in the media

-In a series of articles and news reports, the media is currently raising points of criticism and making accusations against Danske Bank and Danske Bank’s management.
+In a series of articles and news reports, the media is raising points of criticism and making accusations against Danske Bank and Danske Bank’s management.

 Among other things, Danske Bank is criticised for having known about the issues in the debt collection department for years, for having ignored warnings about the scale of the issues and for having attempted to keep the case secret from the public.